OlgaFrontend/kottans-frontend/README.md

 # Task_1_git_intro

 - thank you for this great course
-- I learned some new features, especially the principal of how git works and its history
+- I learnt some new features, especially the principal of how git works and its history
-- learned some new commands
+- learnt some new commands
 - repeated some info

 :paperclip: ![Screenshot](task_1_git_intro/task_1_1.png)